 She has a ghost story, have you heard of her?

 Heard of her?
 That woman is a legend.
 She was President of the Juniors and I think she had something to do with starting luminary night.
 You can’t name a board she hasn’t been on.
 North 40, Save our Neighborhood Schools, Say No to Number 1 – that’s all her.
-She started the Community Cares deal awhile back and runs the Boston Marathon every year to raise money for it.
+She started the Wellesley Cares deal awhile back and runs the Boston Marathon every year to raise money for it.
 Heidi texted back immediately.